aiven/aiven-docs/docs/products/clickhouse/howto/connect-with-python.md

 ---

 To connect to your Aiven for ClickHouse® service with Python, you can use either the native protocol or the HTTPS protocol.
-This article provides you with instructions for both scenarios.

 ## Connect with the native protocol